Parsley: Etymology

 The word "parsley" is a merger of Old English petersilie (which is identical to the contemporary German word for parsley: Petersilie) and the Old French peresil.
 Both of these names are derived from Medieval Latin petrosilium, from Latin petroselinum, which is the latinization of the Greek πετροσέλινον, from πέτρα and σέλινον.
 Mycenaean Greek se-ri-no, in Linear B, is the earliest attested form of the word selinon.

 Description

 Garden parsley is a bright green, biennial plant in temperate climates, or an annual herb in subtropical and tropical areas.

 Where it grows as a biennial, in the first year, it forms a rosette of tripinnate leaves 10–25 cm long with numerous 1–3 cm leaflets, and a taproot used as a food store over the winter.
 In the second year, it grows a flowering stem to 75 cm tall with sparser leaves and flat-topped 3–10 cm diameter umbels with numerous 2 mm diameter yellow to yellowish-green flowers.

 The seeds are ovoid, 2–3 mm long, with prominent style remnants at the apex.
-One of the compounds of the essential oil is apiol.
+One of the compounds of the essential oil is apiole.
 The plant normally dies after seed maturation.